 What are your key considerations when it comes to picking a new car?
-According to Statista’s 2018 Global Consumer Survey, fuel efficiency is the most important factor when choosing a car, followed by safety and then suitability of use.
+According to consumer data expert, Statista, fuel efficiency is the most important factor followed by safety and then suitability of use.
 All very sensible of course.
 If a car can’t get you safely from A to B without draining the fuel tank, then that’s an issue.

 But I’d argue that colour is also a fundamental consideration.
-After all, if we offered you a great lease deal on a Volkswagen T-Roc but forced you to choose between white or brown (which we don’t), that decision would likely weigh on you more heavily than its fuel efficiency rating.
+After all, if we offered you a great lease deal on a Volkswagen Taigo (which we do) but forced you to choose between white or brown (which we don’t), that decision would likely weigh on you more heavily than its fuel efficiency rating.

-Of course, we’d never force you to choose – you can lease a brand-new car in any colour you like – but you get the point.
+Of course, we’d never force you to choose – you can lease a brand-new car in any colour you like.

-In their annual analysis of the most popular car colour in 2021, the Society of Motor Manufacturer and Traders (SMMT) found that grey was the most popular car colour for 2018 and 2019, with black taking the top spot in 2017 and white being the colour of choice from 2013 to 2016.
+In their annual analysis of the most popular car colour in 2021, the Society of Motor Manufacturer and Traders (SMMT) found that grey has been the most popular car colour for the last four years running, with black taking the top spot in 2017 and white being the colour of choice for the four years prior to that.

-But how do the SMMT’s findings compare with the colour choices of Intelligent Car Leasing customers?
+So how do the SMMT’s findings compare with the colour choices of Intelligent Car Leasing customers?
 Curiously, there’s a difference in the top slot.

-The chart below shows the colour choices for cars ordered in 2021 by Intelligent Car Leasing customers for 2019 compared to the SMMT’s finding for the same period:
+The chart below shows the colour choices for cars ordered in 2021 by Intelligent Car Leasing customers compared to the SMMT’s analysis:

 According to Colour Psychology black is especially prevalent in luxury model cars.
-A deep black shiny car exudes a feeling of luxury and the finer things in life.
+A shiny black car exudes a feeling of luxury and the finer things in life.
 Black is sophisticated, powerful and always makes an impression.
 Choosing this car colour indicates that you wish to exude these qualities yourself.

-And that sort of makes sense.
-Leasing a brand new car is an aspirational choice.
-Replacing an ageing car with a new car at an affordable monthly cost enables many of our customers to drive a better car, maybe even treat themselves to a premium badge model.
+We’re not psychologists, but that sort of makes sense.
+Leasing a new car is an aspirational choice that enables many of our customers to drive a better car, maybe even treat themselves to a premium badge model.

-So do our customers choose to lease black cars because they want to highlight the premium status of their new car?
-Are they looking to make a statement when they park in their driveway or turn heads when sitting at the lights?
+Perhaps our customers choose to lease black cars because they want to highlight the premium status of their new car?
+Or maybe they’re looking to make a statement by giving their car some extra driveway presence?

 Henry Ford famously said about the Model T: “You can have any colour, as long as it’s black”.
-Of course, that had less to do with taste and more to do with the fact the black paint dried faster, which helped Ford to knock out cars at a faster rate to satisfy burgeoning demand.
+That had less to do with taste and more to do with the fact the black paint dried faster, which helped Ford knock out cars at a faster rate to satisfy burgeoning demand.

-Ford’s black-only strategy changed in the 1920s when rivals offering a wider choice of colours began to eat into their lead.
-And so it is today that we have a truly bewildering array of colours to choose from.
+Ford’s black-only strategy changed in the 1920s when rivals – offering a wider choice of colours -began to eat into their market lead.
+And so it is today that we have a bewildering array of colours to choose from.

 Whilst that might make your final decision-making process a little more difficult, we understand.
 We’re happy to wait while you agonise over your colour choice…